- Bird Photography Tips and Techniques with Greg Sullavan

 All images by Greg Sullavan.

-Greg Sullavan is a Canon Collective Ambassador, Bachelor of Visual Arts and AIPP Master Photographer based in Brisbane.
-Join a Workshop with Greg and the rest of the Canon Collective team here.
+Greg Sullavan is a Canon Photographer, Bachelor of Visual Arts and AIPP Master Photographer based in Brisbane.

 Tips to choose the right lens to shoot sports and wildlife photography with impact.